|

 Even before Toy Story 2 was released in theaters in 1999, we were hearing rumors of Toy Story 3.
 The buzz, if you'll forgive the term, was that Pixar was less interested in making the second sequel in the Toy Story saga than Disney because the creative team was disappointed with the other offshoots Disney had produced - the Buzz Lightyear video and children's TV series - and further that they simply didn't have their hearts in the project.
 After all, this is a creative bunch who much prefer to try new things than to rehash a well-worn concept.

-However, Tom Hanks and Tim Allen were reportedly very willing to consider reprising their roles as the voices for Woody and Buzz Lightyear a third time, which astounded me because actors are usually even more reluctant that writers to reprise a character in a first sequel, let alone a second.
+Tom Hanks and Tim Allen were reportedly very willing to consider reprising their roles as the voices for Woody and Buzz Lightyear a third time, which astounded me because actors are usually even more reluctant that writers to reprise a character in a first sequel, let alone a second.
 But obviously, these are fun-loving guys who get a kick out of working with the Pixar team.
 If you watch any of the "Making Of" films, you can't help but see how much fun all of the actors were having.

-So we see Toy Story 2 come and go.
+So we see Toy Story 2 come and go in 1999.
 The video/DVD release is a blockbuster hit.
 Pixar follows up with two more hit movies - Monsters, Inc. in 2001 (despite being released just weeks after 9/11 it did well both in theaters and on home video) and the mega-hit Finding Nemo in 2003 which was a smash hit both in theaters and on DVD.
 And then in 2003, the negotiations for renewing the partnership between Disney and Pixar goes into a deep funk.
 Finally, in February 2004, Pixar CEO Steve Jobs announces the negotiations are over and Pixar is looking for a new distribution partner.
 Pixar wanted a much larger share of the profits than they were entitled to under their original agreement with Disney and to also make Toy Story 3 one of the five films they were obligated to produce under the old contract.
 For details on the Disney/Pixar contract and the money matters, see the Business Week article Toy Story 3: Out for Blood.

 Update: February 2004 - If it's going to happen, it probably wouldn't be before 2006 - which seems like eons, doesn't it?
 The rumors I hear say the new movie would tell the story of what happens when Andy grows up and the toys from Andy's Room all end up in a pre-school nursery.
+This, of course, turns out to be absolutely true.

 Update: August 17, 2004 - Pixar's annual stockholders meeting is August 20.
 We'll be attending the meeting and will report any news.
 CEO Steve Jobs' health problems will likely keep him from presiding as he normally does, but I'm sure we'll hear from him at least indirectly on his plans for the company.
 We're going to try to press company officials into commenting on the state of negotiations with Disney.
 There are rumors that there have been informal contacts between the two sides over resumption of the process.
 And we're anxious to pick up any details that might emerge about the projects that directors Andrew Stanton and Pete Docter are working on.